johneortega/johneortega.github.io/_pages/about.md

 huge success.
 After that, I worked as a consultant for a few other cool companies back in the early 2000s such as [Akamai](https://www.akamai.com), [Verion/NTT](https://www.verio.com/), and more until landing my first job as a web developer and eventually manager at [Results Technologies](https://results-cx.com), a company dedicated to creating call-center software, I even got to program in an older language called PIC at Results along with C++, Java, PHP, and more.
 I have worked in a lot of companies since then and been part of a lot of cool projects.

 The past 10 years or so have been more related to NLP, including [Big Data work on Hadoop for Thumbplay](https://en.wikipedia.org/wiki/Thumbplay) (IHeartRadio).
 I have also given talks on [Big Data for translation](https://www.youtube.com/watch?v=7D_rUfOUOmE) and [Big Data for low-resource languages](https://www.youtube.com/watch?v=5ZkdOvoKCj4&list=PLLYljEiTWrd7DAVDgULlbCdSMvZ9m9vgu).
-While most of the software that I have worked on has been for the private sector, I have made available a few projects that I have worked on like [Quechua Translator](http://quechuatranslator.com), [Termolator](https://www.frontiersin.org/articles/10.3389/frma.2018.00019/full), and [AshMorph](https://github.com/hinantin/AshMorph).
+While most of the software that I have worked on has been for the private sector, I have made available a few projects that I have worked on like [JSALT 2023](https://jsalt2023.univ-lemans.fr/en/index.html), [Termolator](https://www.frontiersin.org/articles/10.3389/frma.2018.00019/full), [IWSLT](https://iwslt.org) and [AshMorph](https://github.com/hinantin/AshMorph).
 Additionally, I am in the process of uploading the code for my thesis on Github.

 Lastly, here is a cookie-cutter box explanation of all the technologies and clients that I have worked with in the past.
 I used natural language processing and machine learning to create electronic health records (EHR) applications in acute and senior care facilities; head of the data science team; oversee and implement complex machine